English

 Assessment in Writing

 Writing is formally assessed once per term across all year groups.
 Children's body of writing work to date is considered against the school's writing descriptors for the year group.
-We use Pixl's Writing assessment grids to do this.
+We use PiXL's Writing assessment grids to do this.

 Writing assessments are reported to parents and carers at parents evening every term.